 Due to the islands’ proximity to Rhodes, you will have the chance to discover all the things to do on Symi Island on a day trip from Rhodes.
 A few companies in Rhodes offer day trips to Symi, with tickets starting from 35€.
 They usually begin in the morning and end late in the afternoon.
 The boat journey from Rhodes takes around one hour.

 As soon as you reach the shoreline, you have a few hours at your disposal to discover the island.
 While many choose to visit the main port and maybe lay in the sun at the nearby Nos beach, the island has much more to offer.

 So make the most of your day by renting a scooter and discovering all the things to do on Symi.
 Once you return to the ferry at the designated hour, the tour takes you to the Panormitis Monastery complex, which is the jewelry of the island.

 From here, the ferry takes another hour to reach Rhodes.

-If Symi island is your choice for a holiday, you can explore Rhodes on a day trip.
+If Symi Island is your choice for a holiday, you can explore Rhodes on a day trip.
 The ferries leave in the morning and return later in the afternoon.
-You’ll have plenty of time to discover Rhodes’s old town and the harbor area, as this part of the city is filled with tavernas and coffees, historical sights, and shopping stalls.
-That’s pretty much everything you’ll be able to see during one day trip to Rhodes, so don’t plan anything else.
+You’ll have plenty of time to discover Rhodes’s old town and harbor area, as this part of the city is filled with tavernas, coffees, historical sights, and shopping stalls.
+That’s pretty much everything you’ll be able to see during one one-day trip to Rhodes, so don’t plan anything else.

 Where to stay on Symi Island